- What is CrowdOut Capital?

 When CrowdOut makes a loan to a company, we collect an origination fee that is typically 1% to 3% of the loan amount.
 When investors receive interest on their loans, we collect a servicing fee that is 10% of the interest received.
 Our financial outcome is tied to yours: this arrangement incentivizes CrowdOut to make loans that continue paying interest.

 Our marketplace lending platform is an online marketplace for companies seeking capital and for accredited investors.
 CrowdOut uses proprietary screening criteria and data analytics to assess companies before underwriting loans.
 Once approved, loans are posted to the marketplace platform.
 Investors use the platform to research loans and invest by funding a portion of the loan.

 Loans to borrowing companies are divided into many segments referred to as Notes.
-Investors purchase Notes in $1000 increments, which entitle the investor to a portion of the loan’s principal and interest payments.
+Investors purchase Notes in $1,000 increments (minimum 25 notes, at CrowdOut’s discretion), which entitle the investor to a portion of the loan’s principal and interest payments.

 - What type of company does CrowdOut loan to?